chenlwilson/n-queens/README.md

 # n-queens
+A Javascript recursion exercise by solving the problem of placing N chess queens on an N*N chessboard

 This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.